-The WILSEN.sonic.level wireless ultrasonic sensor sends the cyclically transmitted measurement data in the standardized LoRaWAN protocol via a radio interface.
+The WILSEN.sonic.level wireless ultrasonic sensor sends the measurement data to be transmitted cyclically in the standardized LoRaWAN protocol via a radio interface.
 To do this, the sensor must be logged into a corresponding LoRaWAN network.
-The sensor can log into a network once it has been registered with the LoRa network server.
+The sensor can join a network once it has been registered with the LoRa network server.